The Top Ten Things Food Banks Want, But Won’t Ask For

-- 4No, chocolate isn't an essential, but think about how nice it would be if you had nothing to be surprised with a chocolate bar or brownie mix.
+- 4No, chocolate isn't essential, but think about how nice it would be if you had nothing and then were surprised with a chocolate bar or brownie mix.

 - 5A lot of times food stamps won't cover things like toilet paper, toothpaste, soap, deodorant, and shampoo.

 - 6For people who might have trouble getting enough protein, these products pack them.